Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlDatabaseDataMaskingRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabaseDataMaskingRule** cmdlet sets a data masking rule for an Azure SQL database.
+The **Set-AzSqlDatabaseDataMaskingRule** cmdlet sets a data masking rule for an Azure SQL database.
 To use the cmdlet, provide the *ResourceGroupName*, *ServerName*, *DatabaseName*, and *RuleId* parameters to identify the rule.
 You can provide any of the parameters of *SchemaName*, *TableName*, and *ColumnName* to retarget the rule.
 Specify the *MaskingFunction* parameter to modify how the data is masked.